-Japan hangs seven for doomsday cult sarin attacks on Tokyo subway in 1995
+Japan hangs seven members of doomsday cult that attacked subway with sarin

 That attack, which involved a refrigerator truck releasing the gas to be dispersed by the wind through a neighborhood, failed to kill the judges but killed eight other people and injured hundreds.

-Reporting by Elaine Lies, Chang-Ran Kim, Kaori Kaneko, Kiyoshi Takenaka; Editing by Michael Perry, Robert Birsel
+Reporting by Elaine Lies, Kiyoshi Takenaka, Chang-Ran Kim, Kaori Kaneko; Editing by Michael Perry, Robert Birsel